Tasmanian whitebait

-The Tasmanian whitebait (Lovettia sealli), also known as the Australian whitebait or Derwent whitebait, is a semi-anadromous osmeriform fish of the family Galaxiidae, found only in Tasmania and southern Victoria, Australia.
+The Tasmanian whitebait (Lovettia sealli), also known as the Australian whitebait or Derwent whitebait, is a semi-anadromous ray-finned fish of the family Galaxiidae, found only in Tasmania and southern Victoria, Australia.
+It is the only species in the genus Lovettia.

 Naming

 Scottish naturalist Robert Mackenzie Johnston described the species in 1883 as Haplochiton sealii.
 Calling it the Derwent smelt, he observed that it appeared in numbers in the upper Derwent near New Norfolk in October and November.
 Allan Riverstone McCulloch placed it in the genus Lovettia in 1915, describing it from specimens collected by a Mr Lovett from the Derwent River.

 Originally named Tasmanian whitebait the species was renamed Australian whitebait following the discovery of a population in southern Victoria on the Australian mainland in 1993.

 It is the only species of its genus, Lovettia.